About

 Diane’s creative work results from a lifetime of reflective practice and real-world adventures which include working at a summer Olympic Games (The Sailing events in Kingston, 1978) and six months travelling around the world.
 Her work is found in private collections throughout Canada.

-On October 11, 2011, Diane won a Kitchener-Waterloo Oktoberfest Rogers Women of the Year award.
-Read more about her here.
+On October 11, 2011, Diane won a Kitchener-Waterloo Oktoberfest Rogers Women of the Year award, and was featured in Grand Magazine January / February 2012.